Corresation/GGLGuide/Introduction/05_StateSetters.md

 ## Why do they even matter?

-If you only train on kickoffs, your bot will only learn kickoffs.
-If you want it to handle air dribbles, you need to put it in those situations.
+If you only train on kickoffs, your bot will only start at kickoffs.
+If you want it to handle air dribbles more often, you need to put it in those situations.
+It can still learn it without, though (as long as you have a reward).

 State setters define the "curriculum" your bot learns from.